A Brief History Of Motorsport Part 1: The Story Begins

 George Boillot won for the second time in a row.

-Unlike the French Grand Prix, which was swaying between decent and downright dangerous, The AAA Championship Car Season was also doing incredibly well for itself, as it was exploring new ways to race, trying out a beach course in Texas and kept racing consistently all the way until World War 2, and then ran consistently until 1956, when it had a name change changing to "USAC Championship Car Season" which then ran to 1980, before having a season over 2 years, before finally having a name change in 1995 to Indy Racing League.
+During this time, The AAA Championship Car Season was also doing incredibly well for itself, as it was exploring new ways to race, trying out a beach course in Texas (1911) and kept racing consistently all the way until World War 2, (Through WW1) and then ran consistently until 1956, when it had a name change changing to "USAC Championship Car Season" which then ran to 1980, before having a season over 2 years, before finally having a name change in 1995 to Indy Racing League.